AI helped philologists find the longest word in the Russian language

-The Pushkin Institute has declared an adjective of 55 letters as the longest word in the Russian language.
-This was announced by representatives of the Institute.
+The Pushkin Institute has declared a 55-letter adjective as the longest word in the Russian language.
+This was reported by representatives of the Institute.

 With the help of artificial intelligence, we found that the adjective "tetrahydropyranylcyclopentyltetrahydropyridopyridine" – 55 letters – apparently claims the status of the longest Russian word.